Top things to do in Florence, Italy

 All’Antico Vinaio

 On our way out of the Uffizi, All’antico had a line a mile long.
 Obviously, it is the place for tours and tourists to have a sandwich, but oh so worth it.
-We happen to visit it on a Monday a little before the lunch rush.
-There are several options for sandwiches on the menu (more than 20) but I could not decide so the guy said “I’ll make one for you.”
+We happened to visit it on a Monday, a little before the lunch rush.
+There are several options for sandwiches on the menu (more than 20), but I could not decide, so the guy said, “I’ll make one for you.”
 I gotta tell you, it was awesome!
-It had some sort of cheese spread, salami and greens.
+It had some sort of cheese spread, salami, and greens.
 I’d stand in line for this sandwich.

 Antica Mescita San Niccolo